CS-SI/SIRIUS/README.md

 By default these two options are set to 0.0 so no translation is applied.
 If these parameters are set up, only the translation will be performed even if zoom parameters are also set.
 Note that any translation will result in a cropped image due to the removing of periodized borders.
 The cropped size on x and y axis is equivalent to the given parameters.

+#### Rotation option

+A rotation angle in degrees can be provided with option `--rot-angle`.
+ANGLE specified in `--rot-angle ANGLE` must be an integer between -180° and 180°.
+By default this option is set to 0.
+If this parameter is set up only the rotation will be performed, unless translation parameters are also set up.
+In this case the translation will be prioritized.

+Streaming options `--block-width` and `--block-height` are disabled in this mode.
+However it is possible to use the streaming with 256x256 blocks.

+Note that any rotation out of [-90°, 90°] will be performed in two passes in order to reduce the padding size needed to perform the rotation in frequency domain, and so the processing time.

 #### Filter options

 A filter image path can be specified with the option `--filter`.
 This filter will be applied: